Skill Format

 hello-world/ SKILL.mdContents of SKILL.md:

-When the user says hello, respond with a friendly greeting and offer to help with their coding tasks.This skill can be installed and linked to an agent immediately:
+When the user says hello, respond with a friendly greeting and offer to help with their coding tasks.This skill can be installed and linked immediately: